Full 2015 State of Origin Teams for Game 1

 The full Queensland and New South Wales teams for the 2015 State of Origin series will be on this page as soon as they are announced.
+The NSW team was named at 12:00pm AEST on Tuesday 19 May, while the Queensland team was announced from 12:45pm AEST.

 Queensland coach Mal Meninga has insisted loyalty will be key in selecting his Queensland squad, saying he doesn’t expect too many chances from the 2014 series.